kjvalencik/learn-node/README.md

 		runTask();
 	}

-`setImmediate` will take a function a place it onto the end of the event loop so that any events that are waiting in the queue will be processed before the next iteration of the loop.
+`setImmediate` will take a function and place it onto the end of the event loop so that any events that are waiting in the queue will be processed before the next iteration of the loop.
 This will prevent any requests from blocking the response of new requests.
 Note: `setImmediate` is used where `process.nextTick` was formerly recommended.